SciProgCentre/visionforge/docs/tutorial.md

 ![](../docs/images/two-boxes-1.png)
 ![](../docs/images/two-boxes-2.png)

-***There is plenty of other properties, especially of those, which you can create by yourself.
-Here we mention just small part.***
+***There is plenty of other properties, especially those, which you can create by yourself.
+Here we mention just a small part.***

 ## Basic Solids
 Now, let's see which solids can be visualized: